HwWobbe/HwWobbe.github.io/README.md

 * Special Projects Change Agent >
 * Founder & CEO >
 * ... > Working towards retirement.
 * ...
-"I would rather give my best ideas to my fiercest competitor that have them starve from neglect." :HwWvW
+"I would rather give my best Business ideas to my fiercest competitor that have them starve from neglect." :HwWvW
 * Clearly just a weekend hacker now.

 <br> ..
 Work is summarized best @ <a href="https://www.linkedin.com/in/hans-wobbe-37634a/">linkedIn</a>